Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Introduction

 \section{Introduction}

-Many combinatorial structures are an assemblage of more basic building blocks; this situation is ubiquitous in analytic and probabilistic combinatorics and in statistical mechanics: It appears for example in random mappings, random forests, parking functions, P\'olya--Eggenberger urn models, (Bienaymé)--Galton--Watson processes, directed lattice paths/random walks, tree destruction procedures in simply generated trees, inversions in labelled tree families, generalized plane-oriented recursive trees (scale-free trees), set or integer partitions with some constraints, sequences of words, tilings, different families of graphs or maps, etc.; see e.g.~\cite{BFSS2001,BaFla2002,BanderierHitcenko2012,BaWa2014,BaWa2017,BaWa2018,DS95,DS97,FlaDumPuy2006,FlaSe2009,FS90,FS91,FS93,KuPa2014,Pan2003,Pan2006,PanholzerSeitz2011,Puy2005,Wallner2020}.
+Many combinatorial structures are an assemblage of more basic building blocks, and this situation is ubiquitous in many different fields, such as combinatorics, probability theory, and statistical mechanics.
+It appears for example in permutations, random walks, random mappings, random forests, parking functions, P\'olya--Eggenberger urn models, (Bienaymé)--Galton--Watson processes, destruction procedures in simply generated trees, inversions in labelled tree families, generalized plane-oriented recursive trees (scale-free trees), set or integer partitions with some constraints, sequences of words, tilings, different families of graphs or maps, etc.; see, e.g.,~\cite{BFSS2001,BaFla2002,BanderierHitcenko2012,BaWa2014,BaWa2017,BaWa2018,DS95,DS97,FlaDumPuy2006,FlaSe2009,FS90,FS93,GoldschmidtHaasSenizergues2020,KuPa2014,Pan2003,Pan2006,PanholzerSeitz2011,Puy2005,Wallner2020}.
 In the language of generating functions, one then has a functional composition scheme such as